-This Mediation and Confidentiality Agreement is dated, a anc entered into by and between the undersigned parties and Applicable Law - This mediation shall be subject to the terms and conditions of Califor Evidence Code sections 1115 - 1128, and the terms and conditions of the Monterey Cou Court-Directed Mediation Program Rules, both of which are incorporated herein by reference though fully set forth in this mediation agreement, ınty Confidentiality - All statements made in preparation of or during the course of this mediat are privileged settlement discussions, are made without prejudice to any party's legal position and are undiscoverable and inadmissible for any purpose in any legal, administrative, or other proceeding. on The privileged character of any information is not altered by disclosure, the mediator.
-Disclosure of any statements made to mediator in confidence, records, reports or other documents received or prepared by the mediator cannot be compelled.
-The mediator shall not be compelled to disclose or testify in a proceeding of any kind. any Mediator's Services - The attorney-mediator's services are offered to the parties on a pro bo (no fee) basis for preparation time and two hours of mediation service.
-See Attachment A for complete description of voluntary fee options after expiration of pro bono services.
-Signed before the commencement of the mediation by each of the persons whose signature appear below: res Date: Insert Name of Attorney Mediator Date: Print Name of Party (1): Signature of Party (1): Print Name of Party (1) Attorney:
+This Mediation and Confidentiality Agreement is dated, and entered into by and between the undersigned parties and Applicable Law - This mediation shall be subject to the terms and conditions of California Evidence Code sections 1115 - 1128, and the terms and conditions of the Monterey County Court-Directed Mediation Program Rules, both of which are incorporated herein by reference as though fully set forth in this mediation agreement, Confidentiality - All statements made in preparation of or during the course of this mediation are privileged settlement discussions, are made without prejudice to any party's legal position and are undiscoverable and inadmissible for any purpose in any legal, administrative, or other proceeding.
+The privileged character of any information is not altered by disclosure to the Mediator's Services - The attorney-mediator's services are offered to the parties on a pro bond (no fee) basis for preparation time and two hours of mediation service.
+See Attachment A for a complete description of voluntary fee options after expiration of pro bono services.
+Signed before the commencement of the mediation by each of the persons whose signatures appear below: Date: Insert Name of Attorney Mediator Date: Print Name of Party (1): Signature of Party (1): Print Name of Party (1) Attorney:

 Signature of Party (1) Attorney:

 Date:

 Print Name of Party (2):

-Thirt Name of Farty (2).

 Signature of Party (2):

 Print Name of Party (2) Attorney:

 Signature of Party (2) Attorney:

 Date:

 Print Name of Party (3):

 Signature of Party (3):

 Print Name of Party (3) Attorney:

 Signature of Party (3) Attorney:

 Date:

 Print Name of Party (4):

 Signature of Party (4):

 Print Name of Party (4) Attorney:

 Signature of Party (4) Attorney:

-Date:

-(APPENDIX F: Adopted January 1, 2006)
+Date: (APPENDIX F: Adopted January 1, 2006)